psrenergy/ncp-release-notes/docs/home.md

 * Added the possibility to import circuit’s violation limits of a SDDP mid-long term planning study for the chronological execution option.
 * Added import/export data from/to CSV functionality to the Sum of Circuits Flow.
 * Extended some model dimensions such as maximum number of circuits, buses and renewable power plants.
-* Improved the memory allocation of network constraints.ten>
+* Improved the memory allocation of network constraints

 ## Corrections